andre-ye/andre-ye.github.io/english/spring/reading-notes/machinehood/machinehood.md

 Page 6
 - Contemplations in what it means to be "smart".
 - Weak Artificial Intelligence
-- Lack of privacy, micro-cameras and drones
+- Lack of privacy, micro-cameras, and drones
 - Welga is an interesting mix of Russian and Mexican.
 - What does it mean to have a "real brain".
 - Personalized WAI agents.